drums-trash-stratum/dits/README.md

 # DITS — Drum In the Trash Stratum

 Anonymous code release accompanying the ISMIR submission.
-Contains two self-contained tools:
+Contains two tools:

-1. **`transcribe.py`** — runs a pre-trained CRNN model (trained on the DITS dataset) on a drum audio file and returns Bass Drum / Snare Drum / Hi-Hats onset times.
+1. **`transcribe.py`** — runs a pre-trained CRNN model (trained on the DITS dataset) on a drum audio file and returns Bass Drum (BD) / Snare Drum (SD) / Hi-Hats (HH) onset times.
-2. **`render_loop.py`** — synthesizes a 16-step drum loop from configurable
-   parameters (per-step velocities, tempo, swing, one-shot samples).
+2. **`render_loop.py`** — synthesizes a 16-step drum loop including Bass Drum, Snare Drum and Hihats, from configurable parameters (per-step velocities, tempo, swing, one-shot samples).

 Both scripts share no global state with each other.
 You can run either